AmanRay14/PasswordGenerator-Python/README.md

 1. Run the script.
 2. Enter the desired password length.
-3. The program will generate and display a random passwo
+3. The program will generate and display a random password